-Develop professional knowledge of SINET educational content and support integration and cohesion for CC 360 & PD 360 products, webinars, product descriptions, product maps, and marketing copy.
+Develop professional knowledge of SINET educational content and support integration and cohesion for CC 360 and PD 360 products, webinars, product descriptions, product maps, and marketing copy.

-Develop professional knowledge of education trends, theories, practice, and research
+Develop professional knowledge of education trends, theories, practice, and research.

 Specific Duties:

 Understand and communicate producers’ expectations for content and video editors’ needs for screenwriting conventions so that, as writers, we write clearly focused, ready-to-edit scripts.